apptreeso/Ardor-Wallet/docs/base/CorePool.md

 ### `_claimYieldRewards(address _staker, bool _useSILV)` (internal)

-sILV is minted straight away to \_staker wallet, ILV is created as a new stake and locked for 365 days.
+sILV is minted straight away to \_staker wallet, ILV is created as a new stake and locked for Stake.MAX_STAKE_PERIOD.

 claims all pendingYield from \_staker using ILV or sILV.